ISO 27001 Context of Organisation: Context Generator | Template | Guide

 What is the purpose of the ISO 27001 Context of Organisation Document?

-The purpose of the ISO 27001 context of organisation document is ensure the information security management system is effective by identifying the internal issues, external issue and interested parties requirements and ensuring that they are addressed.
+The purpose of the ISO 27001 context of organisation document is to ensure the information security management system is effective by identifying the internal issues, external issues, and interested parties’ requirements and ensuring that they are addressed.
+It serves as the strategic lens through which all subsequent security controls are viewed.

 Why is the ISO 27001 Context of Organisation Document important?